Halliwell Jones Limited (including its trading division Premium Trade Cars)

 Specific sensitive personal information we process and why we are allowed to do this:

-individual has explicitly consented:
+Where an individual has explicitly consented:

 - We will process information about an individual’s physical health, or disability status, to provide appropriate adjustments when designing and manufacturing any customised vehicles.